New Zealand’s Frequently Asked Questions For Canstar Blue

 - For each criteria, any brand that receives 6 out of 10 or higher receives at least three stars and any brand that scores lower than 6 out of 10 receives one or two stars.

-- Rating results are comparative and the ratings table is first sorted by overall satisfaction star ratings results, and then alphabetically by overall satisfaction.
+- Rating results are comparative and the ratings table is first sorted by overall satisfaction star ratings results, and then by mean overall satisfaction score.

 How are you funded?